 Price: From RM50 per sq ft

-For those with a tight budget, laminates can mimic the colours and textures of natural materials like granite but with a cheaper price tag.
+For those with a tight budget, plastic laminate countertop can mimic the colours and textures of natural materials like granite but with a cheaper price tag.
 It’s usually composed of resin, textile and/or fabric sheets although this varies between manufacturers.
-It’s easy to clean and holds up well under regular use.
+It’s easy to clean and holds up well under your kitchen island.
 Just be careful not to hack the surface when chopping vegetables.

 |Easy to maintain, can be wiped down with soap and water||Cannot avoid visible seams|